Language of Instruction:

 To be eligible for acceptance, you must have the following:

 - Bachelor’s degree in social sciences or humanities from an accredited institution of higher education recognized by HebrewU

 - Demonstrated knowledge of English

-- If you have completed a four-year degree taught solely in English at a recognized institution of higher education, you can request to be considered for an exemption.
+** If you have completed a degree at a university at which English is the sole language of instruction, or if you have completed a degree in English Language and Literature, you can request an exemption.
 You must submit documentation from your university verifying English as the language of instruction.
 Exemption is not automatic and is determined on a case-by-case basis.